 AP McCoy is the leading jockey in Albert Bartlett Novices’ Hurdles history.
 Over the 14 years over the race he won it three times.
 This first of which was Black Jack Ketchum in 2006, followed by Wichita Lineman in 2007 and his final one At Fishers Cross in 2013.

 From Wichita Lineman to Bobs Worth, there have been plenty of famous names win this race despite the short length of time it has been around.
-No horse has ever won it twice, as most novices are no longer in that category the following year but AP McCoy is the leading jockey with three wins with Jonjo O’Neill and Willie Mullins the leading trainers on two wins each.
+No horse has ever won it twice, as most novices are no longer in that category the following year but AP McCoy is the leading jockey with three wins with Willie Mullins the leading trainer on three wins.

 The Albert Bartlett Novices Hurdle is run over a distance of 3 miles (4,828 metres).